-There are a lot of “homeschoolers” right now what with school being closed across Canada and the United States.
+There are a lot of “homeschoolers” right now with schools being closed across Canada and the United States.
 There is a lot of information out there about how to schedule the day, how to re-create school at home.
 School at home is going to look a lot different than actual public school.

 Doing School at Home

 This post contains affiliate links, see my disclosure policy for more information.

-School at home is going to look differently than public school.
+School at home is going to look different than public school.
 To start, you have a very small amount of kids in your school, and in your classroom, especially if you have multiple grades.

 Let’s Take A Breath

 You are stressed about working from home or being off work, and now you are stressing about how to teach your kids.
 Relax, take a breath and let me tell you about deschooling.

 Deschooling is a period of adjustment that child goes through when leaving school and begins homeschooling.
-The child has he chance to decompress and disconnect from “school” being the default and “school ways” being the standard expectation.
+The child has the chance to decompress and disconnect from “school” being the default and “school ways” being the standard expectation.
 But this only happens through a lack of strict scheduling, and maybe even a complete lack of “school”.

 How to do School at Home

 This is where most of you are.
 You are now home with your child you are trying to figure out when to get school work done, and then school work is finished super early in the day.
-What you are suppose to do with the rest of the day, because doesn’t school take 8 hours a day?
+What you are supposed to do with the rest of the day, because doesn’t school take 8 hours a day?

 School at home doesn’t take all day because your child is working at their pace and not working on someone else (or a classroom of someone else’s), and are able to get their work done faster… assuming they work and aren’t getting distracted by the fact that they are home.